Society for the Protection of Nature in Israel: Environmental Protection Division

 SPNI's Environmental Protection Division (EPD) is the watchdog and advocate for the little remaining open space left in Israel.
 Mass immigration has contributed to a drain on water resources, increased land usage for housing and industrial development, and major transportation congestion and pollution issues.
-Israel today is highly urbanized, with one of the world's highest population density rates.
-On a national level, the number of persons per square kilometer is very close to that of Japan, while the Tel Aviv area's density is higher than that of Hong Kong.
+Israel today is highly urbanized, with one of the world's highest population density rates; nationally the number of persons per square kilometer is very close to that of Japan, while the Tel Aviv area's density is higher than that of Hong Kong.
 SPNI is dedicated to finding creative solutions to preserve Israel's fragile ecosystem.